Ruth 4 – The Marriage of Boaz and Ruth

 i.
 The city gate was “A kind of outdoor court, the place were judicial matters were resolved by the elders and those who had earned the confidence and respect of the people… a place for business and as a kind of forum or public meeting place.”
 (Huey)

 i.
-Because Ruth had quietly gone back home after being at the threshing floor at Boaz’s instruction (Ruth 3:14), Boaz’s approach to this nearer kinsman was be a complete surprise to the other man.
+Because Ruth had quietly gone back home after being at the threshing floor at Boaz’s instruction (Ruth 3:14), Boaz’s approach to this nearer kinsman was planned as a complete surprise to the other man.
 Clearly this was a tactical advantage to Boaz.

 d.
 Come aside, friend, sit down here: Literally, in the ancient Hebrew, when Boaz greeted the nearer kinsman he called him “Mr. So-and-so.”
 The writer of Ruth never identified the name of the nearer kinsman because he was not worthy of the honor.
 He declined to fulfill his obligations as the nearer kinsman to Ruth.

 i.
 “Doubtless Boaz both knew his name, and called him by it; but it is omitted by the holy writer, partly because it was unnecessary to know it; and principally in way of contempt, as is usual, and a just punishment upon him, that he who would not preserve his brother’s name might lose his own, and lie buried in the grave of perpetual oblivion.”
 (Poole)

 2. (3-4) Boaz asks the nearer kinsman to redeem the land of Naomi (and Elimelech).